rutmanz/cg-class-viewer/extension/README.md

 ## Building
-npm 9.6.6
+bun 1.2.20
-node 20.2.0
+node 23.6.0

-Run `npm install` to install the required dependencies use `npm run package` to create a packaged extension at `pkg/latest-firefox.zip`
+Run `bun install` to install the required dependencies use `bun build.mjs package` to create a packaged extension at `pkg/latest-firefox.zip`

+All source code can be found in `./src`

+Note that the `version` in the manifest will be different from the submitted addon code as the build version is autoincremented